inolen/redream/deps/sdl2-2.0.3/docs/README-ios.md

 ======

 ==============================================================================
-Building the Simple DirectMedia Layer for iPhone OS 5.1
+Building the Simple DirectMedia Layer for iOS 5.1+
 ==============================================================================

-Requirements: Mac OS X v10.5 or later and the iPhone SDK.
+Requirements: Mac OS X 10.8 or later and the iOS 7+ SDK.

 Instructions:
-1. Open SDL.xcodeproj (located in Xcode-iOS/SDL) in XCode.
+1. Open SDL.xcodeproj (located in Xcode-iOS/SDL) in Xcode.
 2. Select your desired target, and hit build.

 There are three build targets:
 - libSDL.a:
 	Build SDL as a statically linked library
-- testsdl
+- testsdl:
 	Build a test program (there are known test failures which are fine)
 - Template:
 	Package a project template together with the SDL for iPhone static libraries and copies of the SDL headers.
 The template includes proper references to the SDL library and headers, skeleton code for a basic SDL program, and placeholder graphics for the application icon and startup screen.

 ==============================================================================
 Build SDL for iOS from the command line